renatocaliari/contornos/docs/en/contornos.md

 ### Agent

 #### Reason for existing
-  * evolve the contorno towards the reason for existing.
+  * support the work of contorno.

 #### Participation
   * if the agent is not also the guardian of some internal contorno, its participation is restricted to the contorno as an agent.